 Usually you will be asked to provide a factual report.
-GPs may be asked to also include their opinion and in doing so you should only comment on matters within your sphere of expertise and experience.
+You may be asked to also include your opinion and in doing so you should only comment on matters within your sphere of expertise and experience.
 Be aware that you may be subsequently asked to justify your opinions.

 - A factual account should then be provided in chronological order.
-Include dates (day, month, year) and times to ensure those reading your report can see what happened at each stage and who was involved.
+Include dates (including the year) and times to ensure those reading your report can see what happened at each stage and who was involved.
 Clearly set out where you were personally involved and provide the name and job title of any colleagues you reference.

-- You should usually include significant past medical history, medical conditions present at the time of death, and medications prescribed at the time of death (including their indications).
+- Depending on the circumstances of your involvement with the patient, you should usually provide information about any significant past medical history that you were aware of, or medications the patient was taking, particularly if it was relevant to the care you provided.
 The coroner/fiscal will be interested in any conditions that may have contributed to the death, even if you cannot be certain.